 I counted down the 10 marvelous highlights that you will see when you take the 3-day Salar De Uyuni circuit in this blog post.

-Frigid is an understatement to illustrate the below freezing temperatures you are most likely to face near the border with Chile.
+Frigid is an understatement to describe the below-freezing temperatures you are most likely to face near the border with Chile.

 The 5 essentials tips you need to know before your trip to salar de uyuni

-Sol De Manana Geyser which we visited at the cracked of dawn on the 3rd day.
+We visited Sol De Manana Geyser at dawn on the third day.
 Temperatures were beyond freezing.

-The second night was uncomfortable as far as breathing and level of warmth so drastically lower your expectations and realistically prepare to experience some discomfort.
-The scenery was totally worth it.
+The second night was uncomfortable in terms of breathing and warmth, so drastically lower your expectations and realistically prepare to experience some discomfort.
+The scenery is totally worth it.

-Even during the summer months, it is uncommon for temperatures to go above freezing in the antiplano so snow pants, hand-warmers, beanies, down jackets, etc. will come in handy.
+Even during the summer, temperatures above freezing in the altiplano are uncommon, so snow pants, hand warmers, beanies, down jackets, etc., will be useful.

-You can also bring your own sleeping bag or rent it out from your tour company.
-I rented mine.
-An absolute necessity.
+You can also bring your own sleeping bag or rent one from your tour company.
+I rented mine, and it’s an absolute necessity.

 The 5 essentials tips you need to know before your trip to salar de uyuni